sensu/sensu-docs/content/sensu-go/5.19/installation/upgrade.md

 Transport handlers are not supported by Sensu Go, but you can create similar functionality with a pipe handler that connects to a message bus and injects event data into a queue.

 ### Filters
+Sensu Go includes three new built-in [event filters][9]: only-incidents, only-metrics, and allow-silencing.
+Sensu Go does not include a built-in check dependencies filter or a filter-when feature.

 Ruby eval logic from Sensu Core 1.x is replaced with JavaScript expressions in Sensu Go, opening up powerful ways to filter events based on occurrences and other event attributes.
 As a result, **Sensu Go does not include the built-in occurrence-based event filter in Sensu Core 1.x**, which allowed you to control the number of duplicate events that reached the handler.
 You can replicate the occurrence-based filter's functionality with Sensu Go's [repeated events filter definition][10].

-Sensu Go includes three new built-in [event filters][9]: only-incidents, only-metrics, and allow-silencing.
-Sensu Go does not include a built-in check dependencies filter or a filter-when feature.

-#### Fatigue check filter
+#### Fatigue check filter asset

-In Sensu Go, the [fatigue check filter asset][11] is a Sensu event filter you can use to manage alert fatigue.
-It allows you to tune the number of occurrences and interval for alerts on a per-check or per-entity basis and control whether resolution events will pass through.
+In Sensu Go, the [fatigue check filter asset][11] uses annotations to tune the number of occurrences and interval for alerts on a per-check or per-entity basis and control whether resolution events will pass through.

-[Sensu Translator version 1.1.0][18] retrieves occurrence and refresh values from your Sensu Core 1.x check definitions and outputs them into a Sensu Go check definition, translating them into the annotation values that the fatigue check expects.
+The [Sensu Translator version 1.1.0][18] retrieves occurrence and refresh values from a Sensu Core 1.x check definition and outputs them as annotation values in a Sensu Go check definition.
+The [fatigue check filter asset][11] uses these [annotations][33] to manage alert fatigue.

+However, the Sensu Translator doesn't automatically add the fatigue check filter asset or the filter configuration you need to run it.
+To use the fatigue check filter asset, you must [register it][15] and create a correctly configured [event filter definition][19].

 ### Assets
 The `sensu-install` tool in Sensu Core 1.x is replaced by [assets][12] in Sensu Go.